A traditional English house, England, UK

 When moving house, there are several common hold-ups that can occur during the process.
 These include:

-Delays in Conveyancing:
+Delays in conveyancing:

 The legal process of transferring property ownership, known as conveyancing, can sometimes experience delays.
 These delays may occur due to slow responses from solicitors, complex legal issues, or difficulties in obtaining necessary documentation.
 To prevent potential delays, make sure you select a reliable and efficient conveyancer or solicitor who specialises in property.
 Their expertise and attention to detail can help identify potential issues early on and address them promptly.
 It is also important to ensure you are proactive and responsive in providing all the necessary documentation and information requested.